Turkey's Property Demand Keeps Rising!

 From January to June, 654,363 homes were sold in Turkey.
 This was an increase of more than 24,000 houses against 630,799 sold in the first half of 2016.
 According to the Turkish Statistical Institute (TurkStat), nearly 20% (114,356 homes) were in Istanbul.

 Property Sales to Foreigners

-Istanbul is still highly popular with foreign investors buying 3,482 homes of the total 9,585.
+Istanbul is still highly popular with foreign investors buying 3,482 homes of a total of 9,585.
 This was followed by the Antalya region in second place with 2,091 properties and thirdly, Bursa with 702 houses.

-In the first half of 2017, the top eight foreign nationalities buying property in Turkey were Iraq, Saudi Arabia, Kuwait, Russia, Afghanistan, Azerbaijan, United Kingdom and Germany.
-Property experts believe that 2017 will outshine 2016'record of foreigners buying a staggering 18,189 homes.
+In the first half of 2017, the top eight foreign nationalities buying property in Turkey were Iraq, Saudi Arabia, Kuwait, Russia, Afghanistan, Azerbaijan, United Kingdom, and Germany.
+Property experts believe that 2017 will outshine the 2016'record of foreigners buying a staggering 18,189 homes.

 The 2017 performance, so far, has been one of building month on month as the economy and security, two key criteria areas have become more stable compared to 2016.